The Lost Gamer

 Platform Supported: Nintendo Switch, PlayStation 4, Xbox One, Microsoft Windows

-Many people describe Minecraft to be replicating the real-life lego, hence, is referred to as virtual lego.
-It’s only fair that we bring in the real lego building game.
-Lego world is all about exploring an open world made from lego.
+Many people describe Minecraft as replicating real-life Lego.
+Hence, it is referred to as virtual Lego.
+It’s only fair that we bring in the real Lego building game.
+Lego World is all about exploring an open world made from Lego.

 It is a game very similar to Minecraft with a familiar mode of construction.
 However, users can game building tools to change the world and reframe it.